-The 6 Best Thermal Baths in Budapest 2025 (By a Local!)
+The 6 Best Thermal Baths in Budapest (Tried & Tested by a Local)

-The thermal baths in Budapest are great if you need a break from the busy city life, or if you want to recharge in the warm thermal baths.
-They are open all year around, even in the winter, which is one of the best times to visit.
+Visiting the thermal baths is great if you need a break and want to recharge.
+They are open all year around, even in the winter, which is one of my favourite times to visit.

 The thermal baths in Budapest have both indoor and outdoor pools, as well as warm and cold water pools.
 They also have saunas, steam rooms, spa, massage and beauty treatment services, so it is easy to spend a full day at the baths.

-It is easy to spend a whole day at the thermal bath, but if you are short on time, you can also make it in half a day.
+It is easy to spend a whole day at the thermal baths, but if you are short on time, you can also make it in half a day.
+When we go to the thermal baths with my family, we usually stay for the whole day.

 Most of the thermal baths have many different pools to choose from, and you get to enjoy it the most if you have the whole day for it.
 With one full day at the baths, you can fully relax and recharge to get the most out of the experience.